Ummah Party: Merger of Indonesian People's Da'wah Party

 On 16 March 2025, during the 4th anniversary of Ummah Party, Indonesian People's Da'wah Party (PDRI) through its founder Farid Okbah officially announced merger with the former party.
 He previously considered this plan on 9 December 2024 during the Nationality and Ummah Discussion, which was attended by several Islamist political parties.

+Resignation of Ridho Rahmadi

+Ridho Rahmadi made a resignation from his position as the chairman of Ummah Party, and this change of leadership was accepted by the party's 8th Shura Assembly Forum on 26 August 2026.
+As a result, Ansufri Idrus Sambo subsequently became the acting chairman.